 Once it’s running, open http://localhost:3000 in your browser.
 You’ll be greeted by the Open WebUI interface.

-or better), you’re probably not going to run a full-scale 70B parameter model.
+Unless your laptop packs a serious GPU (think RTX 3090 or better), you’re probably not going to run a full-scale 70B parameter model.
 But don’t worry — smaller models can still be surprisingly capable.

 nvidia-smi

-, you’re in good shape to run 7B–13B models.
+If you see something like RTX 3060, 3070, or 3080, you’re in good shape to run 7B–13B models.
 If it shows “No devices were found,” you’ll either need to install the correct drivers or skip GPU entirely (though performance will take a big hit).

-, has solid reasoning, and supports system prompts and function calling.
+I went with LLaMA 3 8B — it’s fast enough on my RTX 3070, has solid reasoning, and supports system prompts and function calling.
 If you’re on a weaker GPU (or just want snappier responses), consider Mistral 7B or LLaMA 2 7B.
-Ollama also supports quantized models (like llama3:8b-q4_K_M
+Ollama also supports quantized models (like llama3:8b-q4_K_M) to reduce memory usage with minimal accuracy loss.

 To download and start using a model with Ollama, we enter the docker container and download whichever model we chose.